 For a healthcare service, switching from one EHR (electronic health record) system to another may be a very disruptive and anxiety-inducing procedure.
 The requirement of EHR Data Migration from the current system to the new one is sometimes one of the biggest challenges.

 However, a solid partnership with a technology provider and a thorough grasp of the data transfer process may help you overcome this obstacle and make the switch to a brand new EHR effective.

 Here are simple guidelines on how to perform a successful EHR Data Migration:

 Search for a vendor partner with expertise migrating data from your existing EHR provider in addition to locating an EHR system that satisfies the operational and functional requirements of your health system.

 2. Pay Attention to Your Personnel’s Workflow

 The new EHR won’t operate in exactly the same manner as the previous one.
-Make sure the new EHR provider is aware of and able to handle the different processes in your health system, including those for billing, scheduling, doctors, pharmacists and other professionals.
+Make sure the new EHR provider is aware of and able to handle the different hcc diagnosis coding tools and processes in your health system, including those for billing, scheduling, doctors, pharmacists and other professionals.

 Make sure that the new system can import enough data from the old system so the impact on the productivity of your personnel will be manageable.

 3. Assemble A Team of People with Blended Skills for Internal Implementation